JustKiet/openagentkit/README.md

 import os

 # Define a tool
-@tool(
-    description="Get the weather of a city", # Define the tool description ) def get_weather(city: Annotated[str, "The city to get the weather of"]): # Each argument must be of type Annotated
+@tool # Wrap the function in a tool decorator to automatically create a schema def get_weather(city: str):
     """Get the weather of a city"""

     # Actual implementation here...